Nothing Phone 1

-The Nothing Phone (1) is an Android smartphone by Nothing.
+The Nothing Phone (1), stylised as Phone (1) is an Android smartphone by Nothing.
 The phone was announced on 23 March 2022 and went on sale on 21 July 2022.

 History

 Nothing was founded in October 2020.
 It was announced on January 27, 2021, by former OnePlus co-founder Carl Pei, three months after Pei had left OnePlus.
 The goal of the new company was to "remove barriers between people and technology to create a seamless digital future."
 While no product was announced at the time, the company announced that new products from the company would be released later in the year.

 After Nothing released their first product, the Ear (1), Nothing announced a partnership with Qualcomm, which will allow them to use their Snapdragon chips in their future devices.

 Speculation on Nothing's first smartphone began to rise in March 2022 during the Mobile World Congress in Barcelona, when the company showed its prototype to executives, including Qualcomm.
 After securing up to $70 million in Series B financing, Nothing announced its 23 March keynote, at which it would announce its first smartphone.

 On 20 June 2022, Nothing revealed the design of the Nothing Phone (1) at the Art Basel Show in Basel, Switzerland.
 Nothing also confirmed that another event would take place on 12 July to announce additional information regarding the Phone (1), including pricing and specs.

 On 12 July 2022, the phone was released during an online event.
 The phone's slogan was “Pure Instinct”.